Narcos Season 4: Release Date, El Chapo & Cast Details

 What’s known about Narcos Season 4?
 Is there a release date yet?
 What is it?
 Will there be a Narcos Season 4 for sure?
+Will it focus on Joaquin “El Chapo” Guzman, the Mexican kingpin now in a U.S. prison?
 (Warning: Some plot spoilers ahead).

 There is not a release date yet, but the show is returning for a fourth season.
 The Hollywood Reporter reported in September 2016 that it had been renewed for two additional seasons at least.